 Electrical Safety Gloves: Inspection and Classification

 Rubber insulating gloves are among the most important articles of personal protection for electrical workers.
-To be effective, electrical safety gloves must incorporate high dielectric and physical strength, along with flexibility and durability.
-To help ensure safety and performance, they should meet and/or exceed the requirements of ASTM D120-14a – Standard Specification for Rubber Insulating Gloves.
-Gloves should also be electrically tested following ASTM D120-14a and International Standard IEC 60903:2014.
+To be effective, electrical safety gloves must incorporate dielectric properties and physical strength, along with flexibility and durability.
+To help ensure safety and performance, they should meet and/or exceed the requirements of the ASTM International ASTM D120-14a – Standard Specification for Rubber Insulating Gloves.
+Gloves should also be electrically tested following ASTM D120-14a and the International Electrotechnical Commission IEC 60903:2014 standard.

 A glove system consists of: